bayeslife/test-driven-architecture/README.md

 #### Load Balancing

 ```
-Given a client on a <expected source network>
+Given a client on a <source zone>
-When a request is submitted to the <virtual api>
+When a request is submitted to the <target content switch>
 and a single implemention is running
 Then response is success
 ```